Key takeaways:

 - Your location and service area

-You should also detail the type of commercial cleaning services you’ll provide in this section, such as:
+You should also describe the commercial cleaning services you offer in detail, such as:

 - General office cleaning